lux4rd0/homeassistant/config/scripts/weatherflow/readme.md

 [weatherflow_fetch_forecast.sh](https://raw.githubusercontent.com/lux4rd0/homeassistant/main/config/scripts/weatherflow/weatherflow_fetch_forecast.sh)

-This script polls the [WeatherFlow API](https://weatherflow.github.io/Tempest/api/) for all of the forecast and current conditions information.
-The output of this file is used by the other scripts to populate each of the Home Assistant sensors.
+This script polls the [WeatherFlow API](https://weatherflow.github.io/Tempest/api/) for all the information on the forecast and current conditions.
+The other scripts use the output of this file to populate each Home Assistant sensor.

-Before you can use it, you need edit the file and update it to reflect your WeatherFlow **Station ID** and **API token**.
-You can also update the units to reflect your own preferences.
+Before using it, you need to edit the file and update it to reflect your WeatherFlow **Station ID** and **API token**.
+You can also update the units to reflect your preferences.

     WEATHERFLOW_STATION_ID="<station_id>"
     WEATEHRFLOW_TOKEN="<token>"